 A: Construction is a field with a high risk of injury.
 You need to make sure every member of your field team is fully protected and that you will carry no liability if someone gets injured in your home.
 There’s also always a risk that surrounding areas to your renovation are damaged during the process.
 You need to make sure your contractor’s insurance policy limits are enough to cover your home should you have to file a claim.
 Make sure you follow through and get a copy of your contractor’s policies – you’d be surprised how many contractors have expired policies.

 Q: Are you a dealer?
 Do you provide all finishing materials?

-A: Are you interviewing a contractor who’s going to buy your materials wherever he or she can find them or is your contractor working directly with manufacturer?
-Do you need to go out and hunt on your own or will your contractor place all your orders and deliver to your home?
+A: Are you interviewing a contractor who’s going to buy your materials wherever they can find them, or is your contractor working directly with manufacturer?
+Do you need to go out and hunt on your own, or will your contractor place all your orders and deliver to your home?

 Q: Do you have reviews, testimonials or references I can read?